10up/Engineering-Best-Practices/_includes/markdown/Performance.md

 > A CLS score of 0.1 or less is considered to be a conducive measurement for good user experience.

-Its important to understand that the CLS metric does not just measure one offending element.
+It's important to understand that the CLS metric does not just measure one offending element.
 The CLS score reported is the sum total of all layout shifts on the page.
 A layout shift occurs any time a visible element (i.e above the fold), changes its position from one rendered frame to the next.

 To be clear, a layout shift is only considered a problem if it's *unexpected* - so a shift in an elements position that was triggered on purpose by a user is acceptable.

-Its useful to know that a layout shift can be caused by the following events:
+It's useful to know that a layout shift can be caused by the following events:
 * A change in the position of a DOM element
 * A change in size of the dimensions of a DOM element
 * Inserting or removing DOM elements through JavaScript